maybebyte/anthesis/self-host-guide.md

 - [Libre projects](https://libreprojects.net/)

-[The software I use](/software.html) may be relevant to you as well, though it mostly applies to a personal computer instead of a server.
+[The software I use](/software.html) may be relevant to you as well, though it applies to a personal computer instead of a server.

 If you're not sure what to host, try building a website.
 By creating your own website, you become an Internet landlord and can